alkampfergit/personal-blog/codewrecks/content/post/old/2009/04/nhibernate-icriteria-and-composite-id-with-key-many-to-one.md

 <!-- Code inserted with Steve Dunn's Windows Live Writer Code Formatter Plugin.  http://dunnhq.com -->

 But this failed with the error: * **no such column: linkresult2\_.keyList** *, if you look at the SQL query issued to the database, you can verify that the query does not contain the join with the table for LinkResult entity.
-If you change the constant â€œblablaâ€ with the integer 10 you will obtain the error * **Type mismatch in NHibernate.Criterion.SimpleExpression: KeyList expected type System.String, actual type System.Int32** *thus confirming me that the path is specified correctly.
+If you change the constant *blabla* with the integer 10 you will obtain the error * **Type mismatch in NHibernate.Criterion.SimpleExpression: KeyList expected type System.String, actual type System.Int32** *thus confirming me that the path is specified correctly.

 If you examine the inner metadata of the session you can find that the composite id ViewOfBaseDataId is a ComponentType and probably internally, when the engine that build sql query verify that Id property of ViewOfBaseData is a componentType determines that each column is contained in the base table.
 I do not know if it is a bug of nhibernate or if there is another way to specify the criteria, but if you absolutely need not to use HQL you can use DetatchedCriteria